palerdot/slog/README.md

 ## Usage:

+Slog takes a list of values or a single value that is printed as string for debugging.

 ```elixir
 iex> Slog.log ["value is ", {:x, :x, :x}, [key: "value"], {:ok, "Hello Universe!"}]
 "value is  {:x, :x, :x} [{:key, value}] {:ok, Hello Universe!}"